top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/30-final-project-report-template.md

 ### Other clustering method
 Another clustering method like expectation maximization based on Gaussian mixture models would have more accurate results since some of the color clusters are not really spherical and definitively not of the same size.

-### white paper reference
+### White paper reference
 To determine when exactly the moment for the color transformation is a white paper reference would help.
-So an idea would be to have a small white hardware piece in camera sight which is always exposed to the enviroment lighting conditions.
-There you could see when the best moment for a recomputation of a color transformation would be.
+So an idea would be to have a small white hardware piece in camera sight which is always exposed to the environment lighting conditions.
+There you could see when the best moment for a re-computation of a color transformation would be.

 ### Polarization filter

-If you would put a polarisation filter in front of the camera we would get rid of the reflections of the tape.
+If you would put a polarization filter in front of the camera we would get rid of the reflections of the tape.
 This was a big problem we heard of several teams.

+#### Troubleshooting
+Contact: czuidema@ethz.ch